Supporting your child with revision and exam preparation

 The National Sleep foundation recommends students get about nine hours sleep a night.
 Research suggests there is a strong relationship between getting a regular night’s sleep and exam results (about half a grade different per subject).

 For many students, it is tempting to sacrifice a night’s sleep in order to do extra revision.
 This is a bad thing to focus on the night before an exam.
 Other common sleep mistakes include going to bed at different times, waiting to feel tired before going to bed and drinking caffeine late into the night.
-When schools ask me to run sessions about study tips for parents, this is often one that has the most resonance.

 Get young people out of the house